We Tested the Best Humidifiers and Our Top Pick Covers the Largest Square Footage We’ve Seen

 • Compatible square footage: 500 square feet

-The Crane Drop ultrasonic humidifier is compact and lightweight, so toting this cool-mist humidifier to whichever room it’s most needed is easy.
+The Crane Drop ultrasonic humidifier is compact and lightweight, so toting this cool-mist portable humidifier from room to room is easy.
 It measures a little over a foot tall, about 9 inches in diameter, and weighs just 5 pounds when empty.
-Despite its small size, it can still humidify rooms up to 500 square feet.
+Despite its small size, it can still humidify rooms up to 500 square feet, and the Crane Drop’s 1-gallon tank will work for up to 24 hours before requiring a refill.
 Like other cool-mist humidifiers, this model’s quiet operation makes it ideal for bedrooms.
-Its 1-gallon tank will work for up to 24 hours before requiring a refill.

-The control knob on the front allows the user to adjust the amount of humidity it releases, and the lid rotates 360 degrees to direct the mist it produces.
-The tank is removable for easy cleaning and compatible with a demineralization filter, which can be added to filter out hard water.
-It comes in nine different colors.
+The control knob on the front allows the user to adjust the amount of mist the unit releases, and the lid rotates 360 degrees to direct the mist where it is needed most.
+The tank is removable for easy cleaning and compatible with a demineralization filter, which can be added to prevent deposits from hard water.
+The Crane Drop comes in nine different colors to complement any decor.

 Get the Crane humidifier for large rooms at Amazon, The Home Depot, or Target.